She’s Staying With Her Husband Suffering From Alcoholism

 And I’d read them, and I’d feel like crap and hopeless.
 So I said I was done.
 No more message boards, no more books, no nothing.
 I need to find tools elsewhere because I realized maybe I was sick too.
-Maybe I’m addicted to addiction, and maybe I need to do some work.
+Maybe I’m addicted to addiction (or alcoholism), and maybe I need to do some work.
 I need to figure out why and how I got where I am, and do my own work to get out.
 And maybe the tools that I need to start implementing have zero to do with him.
 And that’s truly when I started to change.

 Michelle: That’s why we have this community, frankly.
 Because when I figured that out, things changed.
 And I’d never heard of it before.
 No one had caught on yet, so that’s why I needed to start this community.

 Because we’re all going to Family Days and hearing bad advice.
 We all need to turn away from alcoholism and place our energy into practical tools that have nothing to do with it.

 Do you remember your first feel good moment?

 When your motivation in life shifted from getting your loved one sober to finding serenity for yourself?
 When you started to see serenity for yourself, do you recall any of your first breakthrough moments?
 Any first moment of feeling good or thinking, “This is actually gonna work.”

 Michelle: Yes, I wrote about it in my book.

 It was a Sunday afternoon and he had disappeared again, and I had three kids and was exhausted.
 I just didn’t want to do life anymore because I was so tired of giving myself pep talks, pushing through it, and putting on a brave face for the kids.